YAcademy-Residents/reports-website/docs/12-2022-LlamaPayV2.md

 After the findings were presented to the LlamaPay development team, fixes were made and included in several PRs.

 This review is a code review to identify potential vulnerabilities in the code.
 The reviewers did not investigate security practices or operational security and assumed that privileged accounts could be trusted.
 The reviewers did not evaluate the security of the code relative to a standard or specification.
 The review may not have identified all potential attack vectors or areas of vulnerability.
-The review was a pro bono effort and is not guaranteed to follow the same process as the standard yAcademy audits.
+The review was a pro bono effort and is not guaranteed to follow the same process or to have been reviewed for the same amount of time as a typical yAcademy audit.

 yAcademy and the residents make no warranties regarding the security of the code and do not warrant that the code is free from defects. yAcademy and the residents do not represent nor imply to third parties that the code has been audited nor that the code is free from defects.
 By deploying or using the code, LlamaPay V2 and users of the contracts agree to use the code at their own risk.